syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Displaying-Measures-and-KPIs-in-desired-order.md

 ---
 layout: post
-title: Custom ordering of Measures and KPIs
+title: Displaying Measures and KPIs in desired order
-description: How to custom order of measures, KPIs in a given OLAP report that gets tabulated in OlapGrid.
+description: Displaying the measures, KPIs in a given OLAP report that gets tabulated in OlapGrid.
 platform: wpf
 control: OlapGrid
 documentation: ug
 ---

-# Custom ordering of Measures and KPIs
+# Displaying Measures and KPIs in desired order

 ## Enabling custom ordering